mayankpathak10299/mayankpathak10299/README.md

 ## **About Me😎**
 **Angular  • App Developer • Web Developer • Graphic Designer • Vite & React Js**

-- 👋 Hey there!
-I'm Mayank — a passionate learner currently diving deep into Front-End Web Development, Mobile App Development, and leveling up my skills in coding and problem-solving.
+- Hey there!
+I'm Mayank — a Software Development Engineer at Digit Insurance, with a strong focus on Frontend Development using Angular, and a flair for design and user experience.

-- 🚀 I'm actively exploring the world of Open Source and love contributing to projects that make a difference.

-- ✨ If you find my work helpful, consider giving a ⭐ to my repositories — your support means a lot!
-Feel free to fork and collaborate too — I'm always open to learning and growing together.

-- 💬 Got questions related to my skill set?
-Don’t hesitate to reach out — I’m happy to help!
+- 🌐 Passionate about building sleek web interfaces, developing mobile apps, and writing clean, efficient code.
+- 🧠 5⭐ coder on HackerRank and a proud Computer Science graduate from VIT Bhopal.
+- 🎨 Also a Graphics Designer — creativity meets logic in everything I build.
+- 💡 Exploring and contributing to Open Source, always eager to learn and collaborate.

+= If you like what you see, drop a ⭐ on my repos and feel free to fork & contribute!
+Let’s connect and build something awesome together.

 <!--